Dilant/B2METutorial/src/en/beta-status/README.md

 - Require Windows 10 x64 20H1 or newer version, and a graphics card supporting DirectX 12
 - Beta will end with the first release of Ballex².
 The beta channel will no longer receive updates nor supports since then, and a separate purchase for stable releases is required
 - Outstanding testers may get Ballex² Steam key

+(Refer to the sidebar for configs and changelog)